Q: Is the Winter Festival in-person or online?

 Q: I want to order my subscription tickets online but want to choose my own seats.
 How do I do that?

 A: Unfortunately, we do not have the software capability for patrons to select their seats online for subscriptions.
 However, if you type in your seating preferences under “Special Requests” during checkout, we will do our very best to accommodate your preferences, based on availability.
 Or you can call our Box Office: (206) 283-8808.
 You are able to select specific seats for single ticket orders once all tickets are on-sale.

 A: Below is our ticket mailing schedule table for our 2022 Winter Festival.

-All tickets will be held until mid-December.
+All tickets will be held until early January.
 After that time tickets will be mailed weekly until the week of the concerts when they will be held at our box office.

 A: The Box Office will open 90 minutes prior to the concert start time.
 Once we are open, you may begin purchasing tickets at the door or picking up tickets at Will Call.
 Our Box Office is separate from the Seattle Symphony box office (located on the main floor of Benaroya Hall).
 The SCMS box office is located at the top of the stairs on the north end of Benaroya Hall, in the lobby of the Nordstrom Recital Hall.